GfellerLab/SIB_workshop/README.md

 The simplification is performed at a specific **graining level** (*γ*), which we define as a ratio between the number of single cells in the initial data and the number of metacells.
-Depending on the simplification method, the graining level can be either specified by a user (in [bigSCale](https://github.com/iaconogi/bigSCale2), [SuperCell](https://github.com/GfellerLab/SuperCell) and [SEACells](https://github.com/dpeerlab/SEACells)) or provided by the simplification algorithm (in [Metacell](https://github.com/tanaylab/metacell) and [Metacell-2](https://github.com/tanaylab/metacells)).
+Depending on the simplification method, the graining level is either specified by the user (in [bigSCale](https://github.com/iaconogi/bigSCale2), [SuperCell](https://github.com/GfellerLab/SuperCell) and [SEACells](https://github.com/dpeerlab/SEACells)) or determined by the simplification algorithm (in [Metacell](https://github.com/tanaylab/metacell) and [Metacell-2](https://github.com/tanaylab/metacells)).